sda667/2D_Simulation/README.md

-# 2D_simulation: 2D Marine Ecosystem Simulation
+# 2D_simulation: Marine life Ecosystem

 This project provides a computer simulation of a marine ecosystem in two dimensions (2D).
 Its aim is to model the complex interactions within a marine ecosystem, offering insights into its dynamics, biodiversity, and the impact of various factors on its balance.